kyverno/website/content/en/blog/general/using-cel-expressions-in-kyverno-policies/index.md

 EOF
 ```

-We can see that our policy is enforced, great!
+We can see that our policy is enforced.
+Great!
 ```
 Error from server: error when creating "STDIN": admission webhook "validate.kyverno.svc-fail" denied the request: